Querétaro (city): Peak of colonial era

 The settlement was declared a town in 1606 and by 1655, only Spaniards were living in the city proper.
 In 1656, it was decreed as the "Muy Noble y Leal Ciudad de Santiago de Querétaro" (Very Noble and Loyal City of Santiago de Querétaro).
-This honor was solicited by Viceroy Luís de Velasco, in recognition of Querétaro's growth, agricultural production, industry and educational institutions.
+This honor was solicited by Viceroy Luis de Velasco, in recognition of Querétaro's growth, agricultural production, industry and educational institutions.
 By the 18th century, it was informally known as the "Pearl of the Bajío" and "The Third City of the Viceroyalty".

 By the 17th century, the Franciscans had been joined by the Dieguinos, who built the monastery of San Antonio, the Jesuits, who built the Colleges of San Ignacio and San Francisco Javier as well as the Dominicans, the Carmelites and the Royal Convent of Santa Clara de Asís, which was one of the largest and most opulent in New Spain.
 Querétaro was also the site for the training of many of the missionaries who went north as far as Texas and California.
 Most of these were educated at the Colegio de Propagación de la Fe (College for the Propagation of the Faith), which was established at the monastery of Santa Cruz in 1683.
 Some of its graduates even went as far as South America.
 Few of the buildings from the 16th century have remained intact, due to the violence during the city's initial development, which reached its peak in the 17th century.
 As a result, most of the city's oldest structures are of Baroque style.